Wall Street ends with modest gains after Fed minutes

 Markets were supported boosted by merger activity in the healthcare sector, though the energy sector was weak as crude oil plunged.

-U.S. crude futures dropped 6.6 percent to settle at $50.42 a barrel after U.S. Energy Information Administration data showed the largest weekly build in oil inventories since March 2001.
-The news offset Royal Dutch Shell's $70 billion bid for rival BG Group.
+U.S. crude futures CLc1 dropped 6.6 percent to settle at $50.42 a barrel after U.S. Energy Information Administration data showed the largest weekly build in oil inventories since March 2001.
+The news offset Royal Dutch Shell's (RDSa.L) $70 billion bid for rival BG Group BG.L.

 The benchmark S&P 500 index was posting 12 new 52-week highs and no new lows; the Nasdaq Composite was recording 79 new highs and 29 new lows.